MischaU8/yumyum/display/performance-graphs_B8mQ6JJ3_sw.md

 yum yum
 Floyd here with a quick introduction to
-Performance graphs and plasticity you can locate the performance graph in the lower right corner of the UI clicking the three dot icon will reveal
+Performance graphs in Plasticity you can locate the performance graph in the lower right corner of the UI clicking the three dot icon will reveal